rsmp-nordic/rsmp_validator/docs/pages/configuring.md

 supervisors:          # what supervisor the local site should connect to
   - ip: 127.0.0.1       # ip
     port: 13111         # port
-sxl: tlc                # sxl to use
+sxl: tlc                # sxl to use, options are 'core' or 'tlc'
 sxl_version: 1.0.15     # sxl version to use
 components:           # components of local site, organized by type and name
   main:                 # type